Expat Tax Extensions for Americans Living Abroad

 About Expat Tax Return Extensions

 You can get an extension of time to file your return.
-In some circumstances, you also can get an extension of time to file and pay any tax due.
-However, if you pay the tax due after the regular due date, interest will be charged from the regular due date until the date the tax is paid.
-However, the interest rate charged by the IRS is generally fairly low – historically for the last several years it has generally been between three and four percent.
+In some circumstances, you can also get an extension of time to file and pay any tax due.
+However, if you pay the tax due after the regular due date, interest will accrue from the regular due date until the date the tax is paid.
+However, the interest rate charged by the IRS is generally fairly low – historically, for the last several years, it has generally been between three and four percent.

 This article will discuss five expat tax extension options available for most U.S. taxpayers overseas: